The 2025 Music Scholarship Competition

 Repertoire

-· Two selections will be chosen from major 17th – 21st century repertoire and will demonstrate contrasting style periods and tempi.
+• Two selections must be chosen from major 17th to 21st century repertoire and demonstrate contrasting style periods and tempi.
+All music must be written in musical notation and no improvisation.
 No popular music.

-· Selections must be chosen from the major 17th – 21st century repertoire and will demonstrate contrasting style periods and tempi.
+• Selections must be chosen from the major 17th to 21st century repertoire and demonstrate contrasting style periods and tempi.
 No popular music.

-Applicant must provide an accompanist, as needed.
-Applicant must bring music for each of the three (3) judges.
+Applicant must provide an accompanist and bring physical copies of music for each of the three (3) judges.

 Questions?